Sir-Lancaster/cs1440-Lancaster-Kayden-assn2/doc/Plan.md

 ### tt.py
 So far so good, I will add the other function calls as they are designed.

+### Word Count
+after tinkering with it for a little while, I was able to get it to work propperly.
+With the pseudocode i used in the design it did not count the number of words or characters intil i implemented the len() function.

 ## Phase 3: Testing and Debugging
 *(30% of your effort)*